You need someone you can trust with your site.

 That’s where we come in.
 A small business owner needs someone they can trust in the web industry.
 Someone that can help them get the most out of their site, whether it’s a simple brochure site, a blog, a Content Management System, or a full e-commerce site.
 And it shouldn’t break the bank.

 Dandelion Patch Web Services can get you a great site without all the stress.
 Design, programming, hosting, blogs, whatever you need.
 We are located in Erie, Colorado, just north of Denver.
 Send us a note and let us see how we can help.
-With over 12 years in the web industry, there’s a pretty good chance we can help you out.
-If we can’t, we’ll find someone who can.

 What about Bob?